 Click here to read a review of subHB5 from the perspective of Ohio’s municipalities.

 We will keep you updated on any developments as news becomes available.

 The House Bill 5 substitute bill will hurt cities because:

-A municipal income tax system in Ohio that’s reasonable, simple, and revenue neutral is possible and attainable with the proper legislation.
-Join us in helping municipalities around Ohio oppose HB 5 and convince lawmakers to do what’s best for all of Ohio by demanding true uniformity in Ohio municipal income tax.
+A municipal income tax system in Ohio that’s reasonable and simple is possible and attainable with the proper legislation.
+Join us in helping municipalities around Ohio oppose subHB5 and convince lawmakers to do what’s best for all of Ohio by demanding true uniformity in Ohio municipal income tax.

-Click here to read HB 5 in its entirety.
+Click here to read subHB5 in its entirety.

 Click here to submit your resolution or impact analysis to Ohio United.

 We are an advocacy group for Ohio’s cities and villages, initiated by Ohio’s First Suburbs Consortiums and communities from the Cincinnati, Cleveland, Columbus, Dayton and Toledo metropolitan areas.

 Jack Jenson, Executive Director, First Suburbs Dayton